ahmethalac/CS458-SoftwareTesting-Projects/Project1/README.md

 #### Test Cases

-- **Case 1**
-  - Check how the code responds to invalid email.
-  - Check how the code responds to invalid password.
-  - Check how the code responds to invalid phone number.

-- **Case 2**
-  - Check how the code responds to wrong credentials.
-    - Correct email / Wrong password
-    - Correct phone / Wrong password
-  - Check how the code responds to correct credentials.

-- **Case 3**
-  - Check how the code behaves when remember me is selected.
-  - Check how the code behaves when remember me is not selected.

-- **Case 4**
-  - Check how the code responds to invalid Facebook login.
-  - Check how the code responds to valid Facebook login.

-- **Case 5**
+Test Case #1: Verify credentials.

+Test Case #2: Verify credential pairs correspond to a user.

+Test Case #3: Verify that the remember me checkbox works correctly.

+Test Case #4: Verify Facebook login works correctly.

-   - Verify that Enter/Tab key works as a substitute for the Sign-in button.
+Test Case #5: Verify that the Enter/Tab key works as a substitute for moving forward to the next textbox and Sign in button.